mcdemarco/the-new-kitchen-cookbook/sweets/easyFudge.md

-# Almond Easy Fudge
+# Tasty Easy Fudge

-This is an even easier easy fudge, with just the basic ingredients from [Eagle Brand](http://www.eaglebrand.com/recipes/details/?RecipeId=4139), along with my addition of some almond extract.
+This is an even easier easy fudge, with just the basic ingredients from [Eagle Brand](http://www.eaglebrand.com/recipes/details/?RecipeId=4139), along with my addition of some almond or peppermint extract.

 ## Ingredients